 Downtown Montreal is located entirely within the Ville Marie borough and it contains dozens of notable skyscrapers.
-Many popular restaurants are located in downtown and it is known as the business district of the city.
-It also includes most of the city’s large luxury and first class hotels, principal museums, main railroad station and department stores.
+Many popular restaurants are located in this area and is known as the business district of the city.
+It also worth noting that most of the city’s large luxury and first class hotels, principle museums, main railroad station and department stores are around here.

-Old Montreal is historic area located southeast of downtown containing many different attractions such as the Montreal city Hall, the Notre-Dame Basilica of Montreal and the Montreal Science Centre.
+Old Montreal is a historic area located southeast of downtown, containing many different attractions such as the Montreal City Hall, the Notre-Dame Basilica of Montreal and the Montreal Science Centre.